Writing-blog-post-SMALL-1-Vitruvian-Man-from-Wiki

 That skeleton on the cover of Structures: or Why Things Don’t Fall Down suddenly makes more sense.

-Of course, we don’t build building just to stand up.
+Of course, we don’t build buildings just to stand up.
 A water tower stands up and is good for what it does.
 But it’s not a great building in any holistic sense.
-And here again, with respect to JE Gordon, who himself acknowledge the architect communications do occasionally go badly wrong, Vitruvius is again our source who summed up that holistic expression of what makes good architect in one memorable phrase.
+And here again, with respect to JE Gordon, who himself acknowledges the architect communications do occasionally go badly wrong, Vitruvius is again our source who summed up that holistic expression of what makes good architect in one memorable phrase.

 Interviewer: Tell me in your words, Mr. Vitruvius, what makes a good building?